Typescript Switch case tutorial with examples

 Animal is Lion

-Typescript Configuration - noFallthroughCasesInSwitch
+TypeScript Configuration - noFallthroughCasesInSwitch

-contains this configuration in a typescript application.
+tsconfig.json contains this configuration in a TypeScript application.

-It returns an error for fall through switch cases.
+It returns an error for fall-through switch cases.

-example, where there are no break statements.
+Following is the switch case fall-through example, where there are no break statements.

-=true, The below case is not allowed
+If noFallthroughCasesInSwitch=true, the below case is not allowed:

 switch (value) {